“Good prose is like a windowpane.”

 There was something else for me however: understanding.
 It has always been an idiosyncrasy of mine that until I have expressed an idea outwardly, testing it by its echo, I feel I may not have really grasped it at all.
 So, reading about something never seemed quite enough.
 Whenever a topic has caught my attention, and when life has allowed, I have absorbed myself in it, reading everything I can get my hands on - and then written about it.
 Some of those writings have come into the light of day, at first through small political publishers; and later, through journals of one kind or another.

-The home-bound life of recent months has found me looking back at some of my writing for the first time in very many years.
+The home-bound life enforced by the Covid lock-downs found me looking back at some of my writing for the first time in very many years.
 The themes are obvious: working class history; Marxism; liberation; socialist argument; etc. Since becoming a professional researcher, other interests have come to the fore: educational theory, research technique, and social investigation.

 After all, who knows what projects, collaborations and even friendships that could lead to?